adgaudio/MajorityRedis/README.md

 **SET**
   - Set a key=value on the majority of servers

+**GET** and **SET** implementations are:

+  - Consistency guarantee is based on how often keys are accessed via Get or Set
+  - (Key, Value) pairs will get lost or out of date if the majority of redis servers dies before a client gets or sets the key
+  - Decent partition tolerance
-  - Self-healing and tries to ensure consistent state across cluster.
+  - Self-healing and try to ensure consistent state across cluster.

 Please keep in mind that this is still in progress and everything here still needs testing.